sreedeepEK/sreedeepek.github.io/index.md

 language_reference: home
 ---

-Well, well, well, look who stumbled upon my little corner of the internet!
+Well, well, look who stumbled upon my little corner of the internet!
 Hi, I'm Sreedeep.
 I turn boring data into stories so good, you'd think they were written by Shakespeare, if Shakespeare wrote about data.

 #### What I Do